ComputationalAgronomy/trim_video/README.md

 # How It Work
 For code, please click [video_editing.py](https://github.com/ComputationalAgronomy/trim_video/blob/main/video_editing.py).

-Part1 of the code defines a function called "rf" which reads the data from a text file and categorizes it into a string and three lists: "input stream name", [output stream name list], [start time list], and [end time list].
-The function opens the input file, reads its contents as a list of lines, extracts the input and output file names, and creates two lists to store the start and end times.
+The code can be divided into three parts:

+The first part defines two functions, check_file(input_file) and read_file(input_file).
+The check_file function checks if the file name meets the requirements and if the file exists.
+The read_file function reads the text file inputted by the user and extracts information such as the media file to be processed, start and end time, and output media file name.
+If there are issues with the timestamps, a prompt will be given and the program will terminate.

+The second part uses the argparse module to handle the arguments inputted by the user from the command line.
+The arguments are then passed to the read_file() function, and the results returned by the function are stored in variables.

-Part2 of the code uses the ffmpeg tool to split a video file into multiple parts.
-It uses the data returned by the "rf" function and a for loop to go through all the parts of the video that need to be outputted and uses subprocess to run ffmpeg commands.
-If the cutting is successful, the program will output a success message.
-Otherwise, the program will output an error message.
+The third part is the main processing procedure, which uses a for loop to process each media file to be outputted, and uses the ffmpeg library for trimming and outputting.
+After the trimming is complete, the program checks if the output file exists.
+If it exists, a  message is displayed, otherwise an error message is displayed.

 # Technical Details
 [FFmpeg Documentation](https://ffmpeg.org/ffmpeg.html)